nhorman/dropwatch/README.md

 Questions
 ---------
-Feel free to email me directly at nhorman@tuxdriver.com with question, or if you find a bug, open an issue here on the github page
+Feel free to email me directly at nhorman@openssl.org with questions, or if you find a bug, open an issue here on the github page